alreich/abstract_algebra/docs/definitions.rst

 of elements, :math:`a, b \in S`, the product,
 :math:`a \circ b \circ a^{-1} \circ b^{-1}`, denoted :math:`[a,b]`, is
 called a **commutator** of the Group.

+Note that :math:`a \circ b \circ a^{-1} \circ b^{-1} = e` if and only if :math:`ab = ba`.
+The following quote helps explain the motivation behind the definition of commutators:

+   “Thus, in an abelian group all the commutators are equal to e.
+In a group which is not abelian, the number of distinct commutators may be regarded as a measure of the extent to which G departs from being commutative.
+(The fewer the commutators, the closer the group is to being an abelian group.)” – [Pinter 1982]

 If :math:`G` is abelian, then the identity element, :math:`e`, is the only commutator in :math:`G`, because :math:`[a,b] = e` for all possible